 - Wenzhounese (China)

-More popular languages like Spanish, French, German etc. are also available (paid).
+More popular languages like Spanish, French, German etc. are also available in the paid subscription.

 In other programs, you might find little in the way of speaking practice unless you find a community of like-minded speakers.
 However, Glossika makes you repeat each sentence you hear while recording it, training your muscles to get better and better at the pronunciation.
 This really enhances your confidence when speaking to someone in person.

 After the initial ”wait, is this all?” feeling subsides, you will find that Glossika runs on a very straightforward platform and is incredibly easy-to-use.
 Your new sentences pop up on the screen and you simply repeat them completing a “rep.” Your “reps” are calculated as you go.